-I'm a big foodie, and it is my mission in life to sample as many cuisines as possible.
-I love going on food tours (Gold or Expo Line culinary tour, anyone?), and Japanese, Korean, Indian, vegetarian/vegan, and soul food are my flavors of the moment.
+I love food, and I love to eat.
+Be it french fries or foie gras - the promise of good meal will almost always get me in a chipper mood.
+Japanese, Korean, Indian, vegetarian/vegan, and soul food are my flavors of the moment.
 I also adore tea houses and love tea house fare.
-And there is a special place in my heart and appetite for SPICY food - the hotter, the better. :) I'm not too big a fan of garlic, although I do cook with it and I'm in the midst of teaching myself to like it.
+And there is a special place in my heart and appetite for SPICY food - the hotter, the better. :) I'm not too big a fan of garlic, although I do cook with it and I'm constantly teaching myself to like it.
 I'm also not a fan of Sriracha (I prefer sambal).
 And speaking of cooking - every now and then, I do like to cook and bake.
 My best dishes so far: Cayenne-crusted pork tenderloin with a lemon pepper jus, and my Snickerdoodles to finish.
 Normally, the way to get on my good side would be to get me a bag of those Trader Joe's Gummi Tummies.
 But since I'm trying to be healthier, a bag of their orange-flavored cranberries should suffice.
 Or a bottle of their Green Dragon sauce.
 Or a tub of their Tahini dip.
 Or a bag with all three items, plus the Gummi Tummies. ;) My biggest food-related pet peeve: a horrific three-way tie between people who compromise flavor and temperature by taking pictures of their food, sanctimonious vegans (although I do love vegan fare), and pretentious foodies with a major Anthony Bourdain complex (and I find him to be quite irritating too) who think ordering uni suddenly makes them the most sophisticated gourmet on the planet.

 2 - My MacBook.
 (Even without internet access, I can make myself busy with my laptop and Microsoft Excel).

 3 - Lego.
 Other people gamble, go clubbing, engage in wanton acts of debauchery.
 I'm at my most virtuous, gleeful, and serene when indulging in this Danish vice and hearing bricks snap together.

 4 - Public transportation.
 (Long live Metro Rail.)